 \subsection{Structure degree of mappings of different languages}

-Since the degenerate degree is not the only factor determining expressivity, another factor to be considered is how the mappings of a language $\mathcal{L}$ structured after the training procedure of agents on source games.
-According to the cardinality of the mappings of $\mathcal{L}$, we can divide them into two disjoint sets: i) \emph{one-to-one} mappings, i.e. an input is mapped to a unique message; and ii) \emph{many-to-one} mappings (a.k.a degenerate components), i.e. several inputs are mapped to the same message instance.
-In this work, we only focus on the \emph{many-to-one} mappings.
+Since the degenerate degree is not the only factor determining expressivity, another factor to be considered is how the mappings of a language $\mathcal{L}$ are structured after the training procedure of agents on source games.
+According to the cardinality of the mappings of $\mathcal{L}$, we can divide them into two disjoint sets: i) \emph{one-to-one} mappings, i.e. an input is mapped to a unique message; and ii) \emph{many-to-one} mappings (a.k.a degenerate components), i.e. several inputs are mapped to the same message type.
+Between this two types, the structure of one-to-one mappings has been explored under the view of compositionality in the previous works, e.g. \citep{comp_measure_toposim, comp_measure_tre}.
+However, as illustrated by \cite{chaabouni2020compositionality}, for emergent languages from DL-based agents, a good generalisability does \emph{not} require a good compositionality, which means that measurements for compositionality are not good predictors for expressivity either.
+In this work, we focus on only the \emph{many-to-one} mappings.

 Given the objectives of games, for the degenerate components in an emergent language, a message $\bm{m}$ being mapped to several closely-related inputs could imply that it captures common features among these inputs.
-Suppose that several inputs $X_K = \left\{\bm{x}_1, \dots, \bm{x}_K\right\}$ are mapped to the same message $\bm{m}$ in a converged language $\mathcal{L}$, we hypothesise that \emph{the average distances between every pair of messages}, e.g. $\frac{1}{|X_K|}\sum_{i,j\in\{1,\dots,K\}} d(\bm{x}_i, \bm{x}_j)$, would become smaller after training, compared with their random initial values.
+Suppose that several inputs $X_K = \left\{\bm{x}_1, \dots, \bm{x}_K\right\}$ are mapped to the same message $\bm{m}$ in a converged language $\mathcal{L}$, we hypothesise that \emph{the average distances between every pair of inputs}, i.e. $\frac{1}{|X_K|}\sum_{i,j\in\{1,\dots,K\}} d(\bm{x}_i, \bm{x}_j)$, would become smaller after training, compared with their random initial values.
 Therefore, we compare the averaged distances between meanings of degenerate components as well as the frequency of degenerate components at the beginning and end of training.
-Results on `recon' and `refer1000' are shown in Figure~\ref{fig:result_avg_meaning_dis}.
+To make the plots more readable, we only plot the statistics about the top-$10$ most frequent ambiguous message types, where the frequency of a message type is defined as the number of inputs that are mapped to it in a languages.
+Results on `refer1000' (one of the most expressive language in our experiments) are shown in Figure~\ref{fig:result_avg_meaning_dis}.